a-tharva/BeginnersGuide-from-a-new-perspective/README.md

 <h2>Repository</h2>

-A Curated Collection of **Weird codes** Scripts that will make you question why.
+A Curated Collection of **Beginners Guide** that will help you start with programming.

-Submit your weirdest codes which perform simple task in a compilcated way.
+Contribute in creating a guide for beginners starting to code.

 <h2>Join Here</h2>

 Anyone related to technology who is looking to contribute to open-source is all invited to hop in.
 This place has a task for everyone.

-When raising an issue, do make sure to mention the kind of script, project title, short description of the project and how would you expect it to work.
+When raising an issue, do make sure to mention the kind of edit, short description of the project.
 As a good practice, always link the issue number with pull request. (#issue number : Give this details when you raise a PR).

 If you worked on or want to initiate a unique project and share it with the world, you can do that here.
 Go through the contributing guidelines in [CONTRIBUTING](https://github.com/a-tharva/BeginnersGuide-from-a-new-perspective/blob/master/CONTRIBUTING.md)